MicrosoftDocs/CordovaDocs/cordovadocs/run-your-app/run-app-android.md

 ![Visual Studio Installation](media/vs-taco-run-android/figure-06.png)

 If you did not enable the highlighted options, close Visual Studio, launch the **Visual Studio Installer** and modify the installation to include these options.
-You can tell whether the emulators are installed or not by opening Visual Studio's Standard toolbar execution target list, if you see **Install Android build tools...** in the list, instead of some Android emulators, then you need to complete the installation.
+You can tell whether the emulators are installed or not by opening Visual Studio's debug target list, if you see **Install Android build tools...** in the list, instead of some Android emulators, then you need to complete the installation.

 ![Visual Studio: Install Android Emulators](media/vs-taco-run-android/figure-07.png)